As I take a little break from my series on the schools in Oakland, I thought I would share this little bit of history with you.

 .
 Documentation Compiled After.
 Photograph.
 Retrieved from the Library of Congress, <www.loc.gov/item/ca0013/>.

 Both photos are online at the Library of Congress.
-Please note there is a typo in the LOC description.
+Please note that the LOC description contains a typo.
 The address is 669 Eighth Street.

-I don’t know what became of the house after these photos were taken.
-I will let you know if I find out anything.
+I don’t know what happened to the house after these photos were taken.
+I will let you know if I find out.

 Early Pioneer